-Born in Pueblo, Colorado, Margaret Tracey began studying ballet with her mother, Nancy Tracey, at the age of six.
-In 1982, at the age of 15, she was accepted as a student at School of American Ballet, the official school of New York City Ballet, where she was awarded the Atlantic Richfield Foundation scholarship for three years.
-While at SAB, Tracey was also one of fifteen scholars nationwide to receive the Princess Grace Foundation – U.S.A. award for 1985-86, in recognition of her “exceptional promise and dedication to excellence.”
+Born in Pueblo, Colorado, Tracey began ballet studies with her mother, Nancy Tracey, at age six.
+In 1982, she was accepted as a student at the School of American Ballet, the official school of New York City Ballet (NYCB).
+At SAB, she was the recipient of an Atlantic Richfield Foundation scholarship (1982-85) as well as a Princess Grace Foundation award (1985-86) that cited her “exceptional promise and dedication to excellence.”

 In 1986, Tracey joined the NYCB corps de ballet, launching a celebrated 16-year stage career.
 A principal dancer from 1991 until her 2002 retirement, she excelled in the Balanchine repertoire, appearing frequently in such core works as Apollo, Ballo della Regina, Concerto Barocco, Coppelia, Serenade, Symphony in C, Vienna Waltzes, Western Symphony, and Who Cares?, among others.
 She was also featured in a range of Robbins’ ballets, including Afternoon of a Faun, The Four Seasons, and The Goldberg Variations, and created a role in the choreographer’s Ives, Songs (1988).
 She originated roles in works by Richard Tanner, William Forsythe, Ib Andersen, Trey McIntyre, and NYCB Ballet Master in Chief Peter Martins, including his Les Petits Riens, Fearful Symmetries, Zakouski and his production of The Sleeping Beauty, in which she appeared both as Princess Aurora and Princess Florine.